robotology/robotology-superbuild/doc/cmake-options.md

 ### Check the installation
 If the iCub Basic Demos profile have been correctly installed, you should be able to find in your PATH and execute the `demoYoga` or `demoRedBall` executables.

-## Human Dynamics
-This profile is enabled by the `ROBOTOLOGY_ENABLE_HUMAN_DYNAMICS` CMake option.

-### System Dependencies
-To run a human dynamics estimation scenario, we need a Windows machine to install the Xsens suit SDK for getting the sensory information of the human motions from [Xsens](https://www.xsens.com/) and [ESD USB CAN driver](https://esd.eu/en/products/can-usb2) to get the FTShoes/FTSkShoes sensory information.
-Refer to [Xsens](#xsens) and [ESDCAN](#esdcan) for more information about the dependencies.

 ## Event-driven
 This profile is enabled by the `ROBOTOLOGY_ENABLE_EVENT_DRIVEN` CMake option.
 For the moment, Windows is not a supported platform.